 The dramatic (and continuously active!) volcano of Mount Etna is less than an hour drive from Catania and it's fun to do a short hike with a vulcanologist to see lava tubes and learn about the history.
 We do this on our walking tours so would be happy to set up a day-trip for you.
 Contact us for details.

-8-Night Trip Cost Includes: 8 nights’ accommodations; 8 breakfasts, 6 dinners and 1 lunch; 27-speed hybrid bicycle [carbon fiber road bike available for an additional supplement]; bilingual guides; visits as noted in the itinerary; all luggage transfers; and final transfer to Catania.
+8-Night Trip Cost Includes: 8 nights’ accommodations; 8 breakfasts, 6 dinners and 1 lunch; 27-speed hybrid bicycle (road bikes and e-bikes may be available for an additional supplement); bilingual guides; visits as noted in the itinerary; all luggage transfers; and final transfer to Catania.
 All departures are accompanied by two guides.